 All SEGs require some degree of management.
 Users must adjust spam thresholds, configure routes and domains, build and modify policies, integrate directory services, and more; multiple teams may share these responsibilities.
 In a recent study by NSS Labs, it was discovered that SEGs are managed primarily by security operations teams (33.8%), followed by IT teams (31.0%) and network operations (NetOps) teams (15.3%).
 However, it is rare that a single team owns the entire network stack required to deploy the SEG, and many teams must work together to facilitate deployment.

 Email is a perfect vehicle for both legitimate communication as well as cyberattacks, and security controls dedicated to detecting these threats remain crucial.

 NSS Labs is releasing a series of Intelligence Briefs that focus on security controls in the US enterprise, one of which is focused on secure email gateways.
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-This paper will be available to subscribers to our research library.
+This paper is available in our research library.